-Bashirah Mack @msbmack (Social Media Coordinator) is an Atlanta native who happily resides in the city of Chicago.
+Bashirah Mack @msbmack (Social Media Coordinator) is an Atlanta native who resides in the city of Chicago.
 She holds a Bachelor of Arts in Political Science, Black World Studies and Islamic World Studies from Loyola University Chicago.

 Bashirah joined Sapelo Square as the Social Media Coordinator.
-As part of the original squad and cohort, Bashirah provided pivotal groundwork in developing and managing the Sapelo Square brand across various social media platforms.
+She develops and manages the Sapelo Square brand across various social media platforms.
 Her passion to educate communities on the intersection of being black and Muslim in the U.S. is achieved through her work.

 In her leisure, Bashirah enjoys travel to places that have significant African and African diaspora histories and cultures.
 She traced the forced migration routes of her black and Muslim ancestors by exploring the southern coastal U.S., West Africa, the Caribbean, Europe, and South America.

-Nisa Islam @nisaislam (Politics Editor) is a student at Hartford Seminary, Class of 2017, pursuing a Masters in Islamic Studies and Christian Muslim Relations and a Graduate Certificate in Islamic Chaplaincy.
+Nisa Islam @nisaislam (Politics Editor) is a graduate of Hartford Seminary, Class of 2017, with a Masters in Islamic Studies and Christian Muslim Relations, and a Graduate Certificate in Islamic Chaplaincy.
 She interns at Howard University as their Muslim Chaplain.
 She is the Politics Editor.

 M. Ihsanulhaq Sarfraz @misarfraz (Website Development) is currently working towards his PhD in the School of Electrical and Computer Engineering at Purdue University.
 His research interests lie in the areas of secure systems and applied cryptography, databases and cloud computing.
 He is the author of several peer-reviewed conference and journal articles.
 His passions and inspiration include web development, the study of human computer interface and the psychology of human/computer interaction.
 He is proficient in several web programming languages and builds websites that delight and inform.